Multiverse-io/build_pipeline/README.md

 ```
+The above example is what is used to build build_pipeline itself.
-Note that in the above example, I added a bash script to `scripts` which returns a non-zero exit code if "TODO" is found anywhere in my code (except for in the README of course :) because that wouldn't work).
+Note that there is a bash script in the  `scripts` folder which returns a non-zero exit code if "TODO" is found anywhere in the codebase (except for in the README of course :) because that wouldn't work).

 Also note:
 If A depends on B which depends on C, then you only need to define A with the `dependsOn` of [B], and B with the `dependsOn` of [C].